 3. Your dog is bored

 There must be a reason for the excessive thirst, right?
 Not always.
-It turns out that pups, especially younger ones, can start drinking water for no reason other than a behavioural problem linked to boredom.
+Puppies, especially younger ones or those who have been raised in an impoverished manner, can start drinking water for no reason other than a behavioural problem linked to lack of enrichment or boredom.

 In fact, a lack of suitable mental and physical stimulation can lead many pets down the path of directing their energy into excessive behaviours, whether that’s too much barking, too much biting or too much drinking.
 If you think that’s what’s making your dog drink a lot more water than usual, here are a few brain games and puzzles for dogs that will help to keep your pet entertained.